Simple Concurrent Labeling Algorithms for Connected Components: Related Work

 \section{Related Work}

+In this section we review previous work related to ours.
+We have presented our results first, since they provide insights into the related work.
+As far as we can tell, all our algorithms are novel and simpler than previous algorithms, although they are based on some of the previous algorithms.

-Previous work on concurrent algorithms for connected components was done by two different communities in two overlapping eras.
-First, theoretical computer scientists developed provably efficient algorithms for various versions of the PRAM (parallel random-access machine).
-This work began in the late 1970's and reached a natural conclusion in the work of Halperin and Zwick \cite{DBLP:journals/jcss/HalperinZ96, halperin2001optimal}, who gave $O(\lg n)$-time, $O((m + n)/\lg n)$-processor randomized algorithms for the EREW (exclusive read, exclusive write) PRAM.
-The EREW PRAM is the weakest PRAM model, and computing connected components in this model requires $\Omega(\lg n)$ time \cite{DBLP:journals/siamcomp/CookDR86}.
-To solve the problem sequentially takes $O(n + m)$ time, so the Halperin-Zwick algorithms minimize both the time and the total work (number of processors times time).
-One of their algorithms not only finds the connected components but also a spanning tree of each.
-The main theoretical question remaining open is whether a deterministic algorithm can achieve the same bounds.
+Two different communities have worked on concurrent connected components algorithms, in two overlapping eras.
+First, theoretical computer scientists developed provably efficient algorithms for various versions of the PRAM model.
+This work began in the late 1970's and reached a natural conclusion in the work of Halperin and Zwick \cite{DBLP:journals/jcss/HalperinZ96, halperin2001optimal}, who gave $O(\lg n)$-step, $O(m)$-work randomized algorithms for the EREW (exclusive read, exclusive write) PRAM.
+Their second algorithm finds spanning trees of the components.
+The EREW PRAM is the weakest variant of the PRAM model, and finding connected components in this model requires $\Omega(\lg n)$ steps \cite{DBLP:journals/siamcomp/CookDR86}.
+To solve the problem sequentially takes $O(m)$ time, so the Halperin-Zwick algorithms minimize both the number of steps and the total work (number of steps times the number of processes).
+Whether there is a deterministic EREW PRAM algorithm with the same efficiency remains an open problem.

-Halperin and Zwick's paper contains a table listing results preceding theirs, and we refer the reader to their paper for these results.
+Halperin and Zwick's paper \cite{halperin2001optimal} contains a table listing results preceding theirs, and we refer the reader to their paper for these results.
 Our interest is in simple algorithms for a more powerful computational model, so we content ourselves here with discussing simple labeling algorithms related to ours.
 (The Halperin-Zwick algorithms and many of the preceding ones are \emph{not} simple.)
 First we review variants of the PRAM model and how they relate to our algorithmic framework.